top of page

 Pros

-The biggest attraction to stained cabinets is that it highlights all the wood features.
-Unlike painting, stain does not steal the spotlight from your woods natural character.
-Stain is a thinner substance so it seeps into the surface of the wood which can enhance the natural beauty of the wood.
+The biggest attraction of stained cabinets is that they highlight all the wood features.
+Unlike painting, stain does not steal the spotlight from your wood's natural character.
+A stain is a thinner substance, so it seeps into the surface of the wood, which can enhance the natural beauty of the wood.
 Maintenance on stained cabinets is less of a concern for homeowners.
 Scratches and chips are going to blend into stained cabinets easily, so the upkeep is minimal in comparison.
-Using touch up markers is a low-cost solution for stained cabinets and an exact match is not necessary as they blend better with the imperfections of the grains.
+Using touch-up markers is a low-cost solution for stained cabinets, and an exact match is not necessary as they blend better with the imperfections of the grains.

 Cons

-Cost of cabinets can vary depending on kitchen size, cabinet construction and your manufacturer.
+The cost of cabinets can vary depending on kitchen size, cabinet construction, and manufacturer.
 Staining is lower in cost, but the wood selection can be more expensive.
 Oak, Pine, and Maple are all hardwoods that stain well but are higher in cost.
-To achieve a similar look, you can use softer woods that will give you the same effect and save on your budget.
-Knotty Alder is not only affordable, but it is great to work with.
-Alder is a softer wood which allows staining and a customized look.
-Medium-density fiberboard (MDF) offers huge savings in a budget, but it does not take stain as well as it takes paint.
+To achieve a similar look, you can use softer woods to give you the same effect and save on your budget.
+Knotty Alder is not only affordable but also great to work with.
+Alder is a softer wood that allows staining and a customized look.
+Medium-density fiberboard (MDF) offers considerable savings in a budget, but it does not take stain as well as it takes paint.

 Re-modeling

 If you are considering refinishing your cabinets instead of replacing them, re-painting is much less expensive than re-staining.
-A cabinets surface must first be prepared before the new finish goes on.
+A cabinet's surface must first be prepared before the new finish goes on.
 Painted cabinets have a simple process of only cleaning and light sanding since paint can be reapplied over the existing finish.
-Re-staining, however, is a more difficult process because stain cannot be applied over the existing finish.
-The cabinet surface must be fully stripped and sanded before applying new stain.
-This is much more labor-intensive which will drive the cost up by about 30%.
+Re-staining, however, is a more complex process because stain cannot be applied over the existing finish.
+The cabinet surface must be entirely stripped and sanded before applying the new stain.
+This is much more labor-intensive, which will drive the cost up by about 30%.

 Research

 The kitchen is a frequently used room in your home.
-A kitchen design will utilize high-quality materials, adequate space and functional options that appeal to your style and vision.
-The different components of your kitchen need to work well together and cabinets are an important part of that process.
+A kitchen design will utilize high-quality materials, adequate space, and functional options that appeal to your style and vision.
+The different components of your kitchen need to work well together, and cabinets are an essential part of that process.
 Take the time to research the best options for you and your family and work to create a budget that will support those choices.

 bottom of page